ga4gh-duri/ga4gh-duri.github.io/researcher_ids/ga4gh_passport_v1.md

 Specification requirements in this regard.
-Systems utilizing Passport Visas MAY also employ other mechanisms outlined in the GA4GH AAI Specification, such as [Access Token Polling](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#at-polling) if the Passport Visa is encoded as an [Embedded Access Token](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#term-embedded-access-token).
+Systems utilizing Passport Visas MAY also employ other mechanisms outlined in the GA4GH AAI Specification, such as [Access Token Polling](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#at-polling) if the Passport Visa is encoded as a [Visa Access Token](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#term-visa-access-token).

 ## Example Passport Claim